HelixSpiral/cmpscraper/README.md

 CMP Scraper
 ---

-This is a simple package used to scrape the Central Maine Power website for outage information.
+This is a simple package used to query the Central Maine Power website for information.

 Usage
 ---